sekani50/stackbuld-assessment/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:4009](http://localhost:3000) with your browser to see the result.
-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Montesserat, a custom Google Font.

-## Branching strategy

-This project uses a [Feature Branching](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) strategy.
-This means that all new features are developed on a separate branch and merged into the `main` branch once they are ready to be deployed.

-### Branch naming

-Branches should be named using the following convention:

-`feature/feature-name`
-`hotfix/hotfix-name`

-## Commit messages

-Commit messages should be written in the imperative mood, e.g. "Fix bug" and not "Fixed bug" or "Fixes bug".

-## Pull requests

-Pull requests should be named using the following convention:

-`[feature/bug/chore/hotfix] feature-name`

 ## Learn More